Punch Your Way through Pain and Get Conch Piercing

 • Disinfecting the area around the conch to avoid infection.

-• Indicating the location of the piercing, in part so that the customer may approve the placement.
+• Indicate the location of the piercing in part so that the customer may approve the placement.

 • Using the needle or dermal punch to pierce the region in question.